 The invoice page can be accessed via the Receivables page by clicking on the invoice number.

-This page provides you with up to date invoice information including; which schedule the invoice belongs to; who the customer is and how many chasers you have sent as well as information on the customer.
+This page provides you with up to date invoice information including; the initial value of the invoice; how much money is still outstanding; which schedule the invoice belongs to; who the customer is and how many chasers you have sent.

 Expected Payment Date